The Children of Lir: A Fascinating Irish Legend

 When Aongus fell in love with a woman he saw in his dreams, his father, the Daghda, sought help from Bodhbh.
 Bodhbh started investigating and searching for a whole year.
 Then, he announced that he found the woman of Aongus’ dreams.

-Her name was Caer, and she was the daughter of Ethel.
-Like the symbol found in the Children of Lir, Caer lived in the form of a swan.
+Her name was Caer, and she was Ethel’s daughter.
+Like the symbol in the Children of Lir, Caer lived as a swan.
 She was a beautiful maiden.
 However, her father refused to let her go and imprisoned her in swan form.

 The Children of Lir: A Fascinating Irish Legend

 Bodhbh sought help from Ailili and Meadhbh.
-They were the ones to discover that Caer was a maiden transformed into a swan.
-Aongus declared his love for her, and he changed himself into a swan.
-They flew away together and lived a happy life.
+They discovered that Caer was a maiden transformed into a swan.
+Aongus declared his love for her, and he transformed himself into a swan.
+They flew away together and lived happy lives.

 This story turned swans into a symbol of love and fidelity in Ireland.